Hard-Ons

-The Hard-Ons are an Australian punk rock band, that formed in 1982 in Punchbowl, New South Wales.
-Its founding members were Keish de Silva on lead vocals and drums, Peter "Blackie" Black on guitar and backing vocals, and Ray Ahn on bass guitar.
-The band issued five studio albums prior to their disbandment in 1994.
-The band reformed in 1997.
-In 2002, de Silva announced his departure from the band.
+The Hard-Ons are an Australian punk rock band that formed in 1982 in Punchbowl, New South Wales.
+Its founding members are Keish de Silva on lead vocals and drums, Peter "Blackie" Black on guitar and backing vocals, and Ray Ahn on bass guitar.
+The band issued five studio albums before disbanding in 1994.
+The band reformed in 1997, but in 2002 de Silva announced his departure from the band.
 He was replaced on drums by Front End Loader's Peter Kostic, while Black took over on lead vocals.
-Kostic was later replaced in turn by Conation drummer Murray Ruse in 2011. de Silva returned as a guest vocalist in 2014, and permanently rejoined the band in 2016.
-This version of the band would stay together for a further five years and one studio album, prior to de Silva's second departure in 2021.
+Kostic was later replaced by Conation drummer Murray Ruse in 2011.
+De Silva returned as a guest vocalist in 2014 and permanently rejoined the band in 2016.
+This version of the band stayed together for an additional five years and one studio album, prior to de Silva's second departure in 2021.
 You Am I frontman Tim Rogers has since taken over as the band's lead vocalist.

-Across their career, the band have had two singles, two EPs, three studio albums and one greatest-hits compilation peak within the ARIA top 100.
-They have sold over a quarter of a million albums.
+Although the band has had limited mainstream success, they have nevertheless had two singles, two EPs, three studio albums, and one greatest-hits compilation chart on Australia's ARIA Charts.
+They have also sold more than a quarter-million albums as of 2023.

 Biography

 1981–1994: Early days to disbandment

 The Hard-Ons' origins are traced to Western Sydney's Punchbowl Boys High School, where three founding members were students.
 In 1981 the first version of the band, then-known as Dead Rats, included Peter "Blackie" Black on guitar, Brendan Creighton on drums and Shane Keish de Silva on guitar and vocals.
-In 1982 Creighton left to form Thrust and Raymond Dongwan Ahn joined on bass guitar with de Silva taking over on drums, the group began playing as The Plebs before being renamed as The Hard-Ons by the end of the year.
-Initially being too young to play in pubs, the band featured at birthday parties and school dances.
+In 1982 Creighton left to form Thrust, and Raymond Dongwan Ahn joined on bass guitar with de Silva taking over on drums.
+The group began playing as The Plebs before being renamed as The Hard-Ons by the end of that year.
+Initially too young to play in pubs, the band performed at birthday parties and school dances.
 On 20 June 1984, The Hard-Ons played their first official show at the Vulcan Hotel in Ultimo.
-Black later recalled "We wanted to be punk rockers ...
-We didn't want Keish's parents to see so we had bags full of these jackets and chains and stuff and went around the corner of the street and put all these clothes on.
+Black later recalled: "We wanted to be punk rockers ...
+We didn't want Keish's parents to see, so we had bags full of these jackets and chains and stuff and went around the corner of the street and put all these clothes on.
 Keish's dad busted us".
-Quickly gaining a considerable following, in August 1985 the band released its debut extended play, Surfin' on My Face, on ViNil Records.
+Quickly gaining a considerable following, in August 1985 the band released its debut extended play Surfin' on My Face on ViNil Records.
 This was the beginning of a series of releases for the band that netted them a run of 17 consecutive No. 1 listings on the Australian alternative music charts.